-After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries and as noted in the "Operating and Financial Review", the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.

-Approved by order of the members of the Corporation on 2 December 2019 and signed on their behalf by:
+Approved by order of the members of the Corporation on 7 December 2020 and signed on their behalf by: